AeroAbi/Spectrum-Sensing/README.md

 # Spectrum-Sensing
-Generation and experimental validation of Linear Frequency Modulated (LFM) signals and StepLFM waveforms using GUI built using PyQt, acts as the central control interface for configuring waveform parameters , generate waveform information, and visualize results in FFT, or spectrogram plots.
+Generation and experimental validation of Linear Frequency Modulated (LFM) signals and StepLFM waveforms for 6G communication using GUI built using PyQt, acts as the central control interface for configuring waveform parameters , generate waveform information, and visualize results in FFT, or spectrogram plots.

 Orchestrating the workflow by interacting with backend components like the waveform generator, AWG control, and data logging routines.
 The ADQ14 module provides a Python based interface to the high speed ADQ14 digitizer via the ADQAPI, enabling precise data acquisition, trigger configuration, and conversion of raw ADC samples into meaningful voltage signals.